-The Virginia Department of Health conducted a source water assessment of our system in 2002.
-The Lakewood Estates Well was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+A source water assessment of our system was conducted in 2002 by Draper Aden and Associates.
+The creek that the Town of Pulaski pulls water from was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.

 The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
-The report is available by contacting Eddie Fisher at the phone number or address given elsewhere in this drinking water quality report.
+The report is available by contacting your water system operator at the phone number given elsewhere in this drinking water quality report.